Types of Cannabis Terpenes

 Cannabis Terpenes – When opening a fresh bag of cannabis, you probably note a variety of smells that come forth.
 It might smell like skunks, flowers, or berries.
 The cornucopia of aromas found in the many phenotypes of cannabis out there is numerous and varied.
-Terpenes are not limited to just marijuana.
-Terpenes are naturally presenting a wide variety of plants, and they can also be created by and synthesized by living organisms.
+Terpenes are not limited to just cannabis.
+Different types of cannabis terpenes are naturally presenting a wide variety of plants, and they can also be created by and synthesized by living organisms.

 While we know terpenes can smell good or bad, it’s interesting to note that in small concentrations many terpenes have been shown to have useful properties, from medicines to pesticides.
 In larger concentrations, they can reach toxic levels.
 Toxicity is always a concern with any form of hydrocarbon molecules that are in high concentrations.